-The BOD issues a System Reset, and is not released until the voltage level increases above the set threshold.
-The on-chip BOD circuit will monitor the $V{DD}$ level during operation by comparing it to a fixed trigger level.
-The BOD Configuration (FUSE.BODCFG) fuse must select the trigger level for the BOD.
+The BOD issues a System Reset and is not released until the voltage level increases above the set threshold.
+The on-chip BOD circuit will monitor the V{DD} level during operation by comparing it to a fixed trigger level.
+The trigger level for the BOD must be selected by the BOD Configuration (FUSE.BODCFG) fuse.